hellokathy/6300Spring15Team10Mirror/Project2/D1/ProjectPlan.md

 ## 1 Introduction

-The product to be developed is an android application which acts as a payment and rewards management system for mobile stalls.
+The product to be developed is an android application, PReMS, which acts as a payment and rewards management system for mobile stalls.

 ## 2 Process Description